Enjoy the Experience

 Like to Become a Member

 While active fire fighters attend on the ground fires and emergencies and are more often than not seen as the common image of the RFS there are a multitude of areas that require volunteer support not only at the local level but within the Far South Coast Team, Bega and Eurobodalla Rural Fire Districts and across NSW.
-It could be said that for every active fire fighter on the ground there needs to be another in a support role.
+It could be said that for every active fire fighter on the ground there needs to be at least another in a support role.
 The support needs do not simply apply while an emergency is happening, it is also vital in pre incident planning and critically important after the incident to ensure proper documentation of the details of the incident have been recorded.
 In major incidents especially section 44 declared fires the planning and record keeping aspects are critical with potential reviews being undertaken at a point in the future.
-Members carrying out these functions, while they are often members of our brigade, are part of a specialist brigade called the Eurobodalla Volunteer Operation Support (EVOS).
+Members carrying out these functions, while they are often members of our brigade, they can be part of a specialist brigade called the Eurobodalla Volunteer Operation Support (EVOS) .You can see more about (EVOS) by using this link.

 There is formal training available for brigade members locally at the Eurobodalla Training Centre at Mogo,at the Bega Fire Centre and when needed at Regional and State facilities as well.
 Practical brigade training activities are held twice a month based at the brigade station in Reservoir Rd to hone member skills.
 You can also specialise in air operations support, fire site analysis or even become a recognised trainer through region and state based courses - the various training schedules show the scope of these courses.